 Kundera took the expression of personal history in the context of world history to a new level that Bracken in turn aspires to surpass by foreshadowing, to an even greater extent, the sexual and political confluence of his characters' psychologies in what he calls “sex-pol” novels after Reich's analytical work under that name.
 Bracken published his first and second novels in Arlington, Virginia.
 His third novel—set in Paris and Barcelona—remains under wraps.
 He published his fourth novel, which is set in Washington, D.C., while living in that city.

-An annotated bibliography of Len Bracken’s books can be found here.
+An annotated bibliography of Len Bracken’s books in chronological order can be found here.

 “By exposing and exploding the illusion of opposition between the world views of conspiracy theory and radical theory, a dangerous novel is created. ...
 Stylistically similar to pataphysics and informed by the Situationists and W. Reich, this is a fascinating read.
 Theory is woven seamlessly into the narrative in a way that does not interrupt the flow of the story.
 This work is important.”